md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 Caption:
 Figure 5.
 Conceptual workflow of policy intelligence within the BAPIL ecosystem.

-This architecture illustrates how information may be transformed into actionable insights and accessible visualizations.
+This architecture illustrates how information may be transformed into actionable insights and accessible visualizations [10,17,18,21,33,83].

-### Future Opportunities
+## Future Opportunities

-Future research may explore advanced dashboard capabilities such as:
+Future research may explore advanced dashboard capabilities such as [38,41,42,49,50]:

 * Real-time policy monitoring.
 * AI-powered policy assistants.